stephematician/statsnbaR/README.md

 ### R interface to stats.nba.com

-This is a simple interface to stats.nba.com based off of the Python package [nba_py](https://github.com/seemethere/nba_py), which is sadly outdated as of February 2016.
+This is a simple interface to stats.nba.com.

-Before going into any further details of the package, there are some house-keeping tasks:
+Before going into any further details of this package, there are some house-keeping tasks:

   1. All the data from the website is Copyright (c) 2016 NBA Media Ventures, LLC.